Frequently Asked Questions

 office of residential life

-I have a condition that requires specific housing accomodations; how do I make that request?
-Students with a medical condition, psychological or physical disability must register with the Boston College Office of Disability Services to be considered for a housing accomodation.
+I have a condition that requires specific housing accommodations; how do I make that request?
+Students with a medical condition, psychological or physical disability must register with the Boston College Office of Disability Services to be considered for a housing accommodation.

 How does the Room Selection Process work?
 For detailed information please visit the Room Selection Page.

 What types of Living-Learning Communities are available?
 Please visit Living-Learning Communities page for detailed information on various programs available.